LukeGrahamLandry/franca/devlog.md

+## (Apr 6)

+wasm: try to support irreducible control flow
+- it feels like you can do better than turning the whole function into a giant `loop(switch(label))`, which the cheerp article i was reading when i did wasm_flow the first time agrees with.
+- checking if irreducible and collecting strongly connected components are both easy with the help of dear wikipedia.
+- i think i've achieved making it not irriducible for a trivial example program, but it's still a shape that my wasm_flow can't deal with.
+  oddities: (a block that's the header of two loops) / (needs both a Block and a Loop)? fix prepend(cond::). was trying to start loop(3) before ending block(3).
+- fix_multientry_loops still doesn't work in general but it's good enough that stbi__hdr_load gets farther.
+  - so maybe i can put off fixing it properly and just get the few programs i actually have to work. it's surprsing that the previous fix_flow worked for all the shapes i've been generating from structured control flow but not for the artificial ones being done here.
+  - manually reduced the shape of that function to something that still breaks but is easier to look at. just wasn't fillpreds before fillloop at the end so the new rpo was wrong.
+  - it's also a problem that it messes up the phis even tho it's after ssa_to_stack because they're used for block argument types. so maybe its easier to do it before that and deal with needing to insert extra fake blocks to hold the phis. because at least then it's a data structure with clear rules and the confusing mapping onto the type checking is seperate.
+  - now stbi__hdr_load works but not stbtt__run_charstring

+emit_ir: sepecial case Stmt.Set evaluation order.
+- without that you compile `stmt.stmt = .Noop;` as two copies:
+  `R1 =l addr S904; R2 =l copy $g1876; R3 =l copy 200; call $__franca_builtin_static_memmove, C97;`
+  `R1 =l copy R22; R2 =l addr S904; R3 =l copy 200; call $__franca_builtin_static_memmove, C97;`
+- it's not really worth the trouble (saves 2kb) but seeing 6 samples of that for hoist_constants is too insane to just let slide.

 ## (Apr 5)

 - wasm_flow: early exit when searching for existing Flow.block. use shorter encoding for eqz when flipping condition.